yjs/yjs/README.md

 * .. offline support: Changes are stored persistently and only relevant changes are propagated on rejoin
 * ..
 Intention Preservation: When working on Text, the intention of your changes are preserved.
 This is particularily important when working offline.
 Every type has a notion on how we define Intention Preservation on it.

 ## Use it!
-Install yjs and its modules with [bower](http://bower.io/), or with [npm](https://www.npmjs.org/package/yjs).
+Install Yjs, and its modules with [bower](http://bower.io/), or [npm](https://www.npmjs.org/package/yjs).

 ### Bower
 ```
-bower install yjs --save
+bower install --save yjs y-array % add all y-* modules you want to use
 ```
-Then you include the libraries directly from the installation folder.
+You only need to include the `y.js` file.
+Yjs is able to automatically require missing modules.
 ```
 <script src="./bower_components/yjs/y.js"></script>
 ```

 ### Npm
 ```
-npm install yjs --save
+npm install --save yjs % add all y-* modules you want to use
 ```

-And use it like this with *npm*:
+When using npm, you also need to import all modules you want to use.
 ```
-Y = require("yjs");
+Y = require('yjs')
+require('y-array')(Y) // add the y-array type to Yjs
+// require('y-websockets-client')(Y) // do the same for all modules you want to use
 ```

 # Text editing example